-If you were ignoring bills, collectors, and money while you were using, then turn that around and get back in touch with it.
+If you were ignoring bills, collectors, and money while you were using, then it’s time to get reacquainted with your current financial standing.
 What are the bills that you need to pay every month?
 What income do you receive on a regular basis?
-What are your personal expenses– groceries, clothing, rent/mortgage, property or car insurance, gas and car maintenance, etc?
-First, simply become acquainted with what’s coming into your bank account and what’s leaving.
+What are your personal expenses?
+To make a budget, you’ll want to factor in:

-- For most people, this may mean getting a job to support themselves.
-But if you’re finances are messy then you’ll need income.
-You may need to pay debtors back, or you may need to repay family members that helped you pay for your addiction treatment.
-Whatever the case, you will need to have some kind of income to make some repairs to the financial damage done during addiction.
+You may need to pay debtors back, or you may need to repay family members that helped you pay for your rehab and recovery services.
+Whatever the case, you will need to have some kind of income to repair the financial damage done during addiction.

-- You may need to get the support of a counselor who can guide you on what to focus on first.
-For instance, a counselor may suggest that you pay your higher interest credit cards first.
+Life skills therapy can help you navigate life in recovery.
+You may need to get the support of a counselor who can guide you on what to focus on first.
+For instance, a counselor may suggest that you pay your higher-interest credit cards first.
 A counselor will likely have other suggestions and can help you develop a plan for healing your financial life.

-- Your financial counselor can help with this or you may want to do this yourself.
+Your financial counselor can help with negotiating debt, or you may want to do this yourself.
 Most lenders want to work with you.
 They would prefer to get something for the money you owe them versus having you claim bankruptcy and get nothing.
-Most lenders will come up with a plan, lower payment, and/or even a lower interest rate in order to help you pay back what’s owed to them.
+Most lenders will come up with a plan, lower payment, and/or even a lower interest rate to help you pay back what’s owed to them.

 These are suggestions for restoring your financial life and getting yourself back on track.
 It’s not going to happen overnight.
 Just like your recovery, it will take time to heal and grow.